leidix/rust-learning/README.md

 2.  **Build all projects:**

     This project is a Cargo workspace, which means it contains multiple packages.
-To build all the projects at once, run the following command from the root of the repository:
+To build all the main projects, run the following command from the root of the repository:
     ```bash
-    cargo build --workspace
+    cargo build
     ```
+    This command builds the `default-members` of the workspace, which are the projects located in the `src/projects` directory.
+The `rustlings` exercises are intentionally excluded from the default build because they are expected to have failing code until they are solved.

 3.  **Run a specific project:**